 Exposing pupils to other cultures, periods of history or simply circumstances outside of their own (we believe that a good novel can open the door to all of this).

-From initial mark-making in Reception to extended writing across the curriculum in Year 6, the teaching of writing at HP is an engaging and developmental process.
+From initial mark-making in Explorers (Reception) to extended writing across the curriculum in Navigators (Year 5 and 6), the teaching of writing at HP is an engaging and developmental process.

 Our aim is to make writing as purposeful as possible;